nextflow-io/training/docs/nf_template/5_pipeline.md

 While `save_trimmed_fail` and `save_merged` are boolean and can have a default value (in this case false), `adapters` is a file and a default value of `null` will prevent the `FASTP` process from running.
 However, empty square brackets (`[]`) can be used as an input to fill the channel without supplying a file.

-A ternary expression (aka a conditional expression) can be used to crate a channel that will be either the square brackets or a supplied fasta file.
+A ternary expression (aka a conditional expression) can be used to create a channel that will be either the square brackets or a supplied fasta file.

 !!! question "Exercise"